opper-ai/hackathon/README.md

 # Generative AI Hackathon with Opper

-Get together with the Opper community and build with LLMs, free access to RAG, few shot prompting and other techniques to build with quality.
+Get together with the Opper community and build with LLMs, free access to tokens from a lot of different models ([Model list](https://docs.opper.ai/functions/models)), RAG, few shot prompting and other techniques to build with quality.
 Learn and share with friends and colleagues and win some nice swag ;)

 ## Why do a Hackathon with Opper?
 A hackathon with Opper is a great way to experience building LLMs.
 As many of you have undoubtly have heard, it's quite easy to make a demo with LLMs but trying to build something that can become geared towards production grade, is quite tricky indeed.
 Opper is a platform that integrates the necessary tools in a single toolbox that enables you to build for production.